 "Blow this up for you?
 What-"

 "You left your flag," Amber's voice spoke out as her arms stretched out with a III Corps badge in her palm.
-The III Corps was one of the major formations in the USIC Army.
-Like the rest of the USIC force, its organization and structure was heavily based on the 21st Century U.S. Army.
+The III Corps was one of the major formations in the USF Army.
+Like the rest of the USF force, its organization and structure was heavily based on the 21st Century U.S. Army.

 Midnight stood up.
 "R-Right, thanks, a-appreciate it," Midnight said as their hands contacted.